-Non-roman versions
+Accredited Program mark non-roman versions

 When creating the mark for non-Roman languages the same hierarchy and construction as the Roman fonts should be used.
 The symbol remains consistent, regardless of the localized logotype and Accredited Program name.

 Cyrillic version